wduverger/ib_spectroscopy/README.md

 This repository contains the data and analysis presented in **Duverger et al. 2024. (submitted)**

-The analysis notebooks can be found in the [./code]() directory.
+The analysis notebooks can be found in the [code](./code) directory.
 They provide all figures and results presented in the manuscript.
-The underlying data can be found in the [./primary_data]() directory.
+The underlying data can be found in [primary_data](./primary_data).

 The code can be ran by executing the following commands, assuming git and conda are installed.